KuyaGit/dataanalyticsfinals/README.md

-# Project Title: Employment Status of Phillipines in times of Coronavirus Pandemic
+# Project Title: Employment Status of Phillipines in year of 2012 to 2019
 ***This repository is for our requirement in BAT404 - Analytics Techniques and Tools (IT 3206)***
 ![Team Members](images/team_members.png)